instruct-br/puppet-sentry/README.md

 ## Limitations

-- After installing and configuring Sentry using this module, you will still need do run the `sentry createuser` command to create your user.
+- After installing and configuring Sentry using this module, you will still need to run the `sentry createuser` command to create your user.
 - This module was tested only in CentOS 7.

 ## Development